Kenny McLean: International career

+Inspiration for a poem by Scotland's makar

+McLean's goal against Denmark has been the inspiration for a poem in Gaelic and English by Scotland's makar, (national poet) Pàdraig MacAoidh.
+In an interview with the Herald, MacAoidh stated "“It was probably when that ball was in the air waiting to bounce over Schmeichel that I realised I might have to write about it.".
+He then quoted a line in his poem describing the goal " ‘watching a ball tumble in its everyday, humdrum perfect parabola, to fall plump as a rainbow back to earth’.”

 Style of play

 McLean's favoured position is as a central midfielder, but he can also play as a left midfielder.
 He has said that he favours playing in the centre because he can get more of the ball and influence play more than when he is on the left.
 He is a naturally attacking player and when playing in the centre he makes runs to and beyond the striker which adds an extra dimension to his team's play.

-Former Scotland international, and McLean's teammate at St Mirren, Gary Teale has compared him to Barry Ferguson.
-Teale said that McLean had shown incredible maturity at such a young age and that from their first training session together he could see McLean's talent.
+Former Scotland international Gary Teale, who was McLean's teammate at St Mirren, has compared him to Barry Ferguson.
+Teale said that McLean had shown incredible maturity at such a young age and that he could see McLean's talent from their first training session together.
 McLean has an excellent first touch and is also very composed and assured on the ball.
-McLean also has very high energy, work rate and athleticism which enable him to make many attacking runs.
+McLean also has very high energy, work rate and athleticism, which enable him to make many attacking runs.
 McLean's manager at St Mirren, Danny Lennon, said that he thought McLean was an excellent passer and that he could "open a tin of beans" with his left foot and was also decent with his right.
 Lennon also said that McLean was a rare type of Scottish player because he was always looking for a 'slide-rule' pass and he was actually capable of delivering them.